ahaque2/NewsSlant/dataset/README.md

 Due to copyright issues our publicly available dataset only contains tweet_ids (and not the actual tweet text).

-You can download the tweets using the Twitter developer API, or alternatively request access to the dataset with tweets by emailing the authors.
+You can download the tweets using the Twitter developer API (using the tweet ids), or alternatively request access to the dataset with tweets by emailing the authors.

 #### About the Dataset: